balldrix/aseprite_hitbox_data_exporter/README.md

 ## How to use
 Just run the script from the Aseprite File->Scripts menu.
 The dialogue will ask for the exported file location and names of your layers.

-Example of json data
+Clicking ok will create a json file with array of the following data:

 ````
 {
-	"layerName": {
+  "hitBoxName": "pushbox",
-		"tag": [
+  "tagData": [
     {
+      "animationName": "idle",
+      "frames": [
+        {
           "bounds": {
-					"height": 27,
+            "height": 4,
-					"x": 51,
+            "x": 48,
-					"y": 18,
+            "y": 43,
-					"width": 11
+            "width": 17
           },
           "frameIndex": 0
+        },
+        {
+          "bounds": {
+            "height": 4,
+            "x": 48,
+            "y": 43,
+            "width": 17
+          },
+          "frameIndex": 1
         }
       ]
     }
 }
 ````